How the dichotomy emerged (1980s–1990s)

 How to interpret the criteria

-Why the perception changed (research evidence)
+Why the understanding changed (research evidence)

-Markku Nissilä, neurology specialist
+Markku Nissilä, specialist in neurology

 Sources

-Brennum J, Kjeldsen M, Olesen J. The 5-HT1-like agonist Sumatriptan has a significant effect in chronic tension-type headache.
-Cephalalgia .
+Brennum J, Kjeldsen M, Olesen J. The 5-HT1-like agonist sumatriptan has a significant effect in chronic tension-type headache.
+Cephalalgia.
 1992 Dec;12(6):375–9. doi: 10.1111/j.1468-2982.1992.00375.x.
 PMID: 1335361.

 https://ichd-3.org/1-migraine/1-3-chronic-migraine/